-With over 2,000 natural stone arches and hundreds of soaring pinnacles, massive rock fins, and giant balanced rocks, it’s no wonder that Arches National Park gets so busy right now that they actually have to close the park!
-If you are one of the lucky ones that get to see Arches National Park this year, chances are you’re going to want to do the best hikes in Arches NP.
+With over 2,000 natural stone arches and hundreds of soaring pinnacles, massive rock fins, and giant balanced rocks, it’s no wonder that Arches National Park gets so busy right now that they have to close the park!
+If you are one of the lucky ones who get to see Arches National Park this year, chances are you’re going to want to do the best hikes in Arches NP.

 I’ve been to Arches National Park quite a few times over the past 6 years of our full-time travel, but it was only on this last trip in April 2021 that I discovered what I think is the Best Hike in Arches National Park.

 Arches National Park is one of those must-visit-once-in-your-life types of national parks.
-Although, in my opinion, you only need half-day here and see the best of it.
+Although, in my opinion, you only need a half-day here and see the best of it.

 This is good because there is a lot to see and do in the Moab area and you wouldn’t want to spend all your time in Arches National Park and miss out on all the other adventures near Moab.

-Then again, if you are a desert rat and absolutely love the wide open spaces and uniquely sculpted rock formations that Arches Np is made up of, then you might want to stay much longer.
+Then again, if you are a desert rat and absolutely love the wide open spaces and uniquely sculpted rock formations that Arches Np is made up of, you might want to stay much longer.

-Tips For Your First Time Visit To Arches National Park
+Tips For Your First-Time Visit To Arches National Park

 The entrance fee to Arches NP is $30 per vehicle and is good for 7 days.
 If you will be visiting Canyonlands or Natural Bridges, you may want to buy a Southeast Utah Parks Pass which is $55.00 and good for an entire year.
 If you will be visiting other National Parks or Federal Recreational Lands during the year then you may want to buy a year pass for $80.